-A few days ago I attended a pitch event hosted by ABB Synerleap in Stockholm.
+A few days ago CargoBeacon attended a pitch-event hosted by ABB Synerleap.
 Participating in the competition was also Distruptive Technologies A/S represented by sales director Ole Petter Novsett.
 Instead of Bluetooth Low Energy (BLE), their tags use an own proprietary radio protocol.
 Just like BLE tags, their tags communicate to a cloud service through a gateway that translates radio signals into data which is forwarded to a cloud server.
 What is absolutely amazing was the size of these tags which are very small and thin, only 19 * 19 * 2mm, and the promised battery life of 15 years with an update every 15minutes!

 We see this as a great solution when it comes to monitoring fixed objects at scale.
 This could be real estate properties and industries, where sensed data from offices or machinery contribute to build knowledge about windows that have been left open or preventive maintenance.
 At CargoBeacon, we remain neutral to the radio technology, although we build a lot around BLE today, we would love to extend the platform to also support Disruptive Technology's sensor solution.
 In conversations with customers, we simply choose the solution we think is best for the intended application.
 As CargoBeacon also use small tags for BLE, they are still larger and also have a significantly shorter battery life than the technology presented by Disruptive Technologies.